Dear Fellow Animal Lovers,

 Even though the day to day care is critical to success, it can also be tedious and, quite frankly, heartbreaking - so, we find that it can be underrepresented.
 Consequently, sharing our experiences with like minded people is an important to us and your questions are always welcome.
 We are happy to talk about your specific situations as time permits.

-* Our high standards for quality and the specialized care that each of our residents require, make it necessary to keep the number of sanctuary animals relatively small.
-Along with our farm improvements, which will give us more options for residents, our organization plans to support and promote other worthy no-kill animal welfare nonprofits.
+Our high standards for the quality and specialized care that each of our residents require, make it necessary to keep the number of sanctuary animals relatively small.

 All of our animals will live out their lives here and none of them are available for adoption.
 For their safety and yours, we maintain a private, contained environment.
 At this time, we do not have a quarantine facility (which is a part of our expansion plan) and cannot accept any surrenders.

 Private tours are only available by appointment, contact us to arrange yours.

 Best to you and your animals,